Ghoughpteighbteau/dotFiles/README.md

-.vimrc
+Personal Dotfiles
 =====

-My personal .vimrc
+Contains personal configuration settings so I can sync them on my system

-Just so I have a place to sync the damn thing.
+The idea here being to move all the raw config files, that I care to keep consistant between my personal computers, into this folder, and symlink them.

-It's WTFPL or whatever.
+everything in here is WTFPL or whatever.
 I don't care.